 This One Pan Paleo Lemon Chicken Recipe, gluten-free, dairy-free, clean eating, and Whole30 compliant.
 I make it all the time.
 We love it.
 This recipe is much more about the technique than the ingredients.
 It’s a great weeknight meal to make for the whole family.

 This recipe has a simple breading and after it’s all golden brown, you make a quick lemon sauce right in the pan.
-Make extra sauce to put over noodles, cauliflower or the carb of your choice.
+Make some extra sauce to put over noodles, cauliflower or the carb of your choice.

 My children love this sauce and fight over all the last bits in the pan.
 I really like it with roasted asparagus or roasted broccoli on the side.
 If you have picky eaters, you can even give them a chicken finger before you put the lemon sauce on it and let them dip it in ketchup or honey mustard sauce.
 Whenever I make this for guests, they are always surprised how fast it comes together and how good it tastes for so little effort and they always want the recipe.